oblac/jodd-site/content/doc/example/5+serve-with-petite.md

 ## LocalRunner

-As you've noticed, our business layer is decoupled from the web layer. ood practice at this time is to build simple console-mode application where we can play with the application services without starting the Tomcat!
+As you've noticed, our business layer is decoupled from the web layer.
+Good practice at this time is to build simple console-mode application where we can play with the application services without starting the Tomcat!
 Something like this: